inikishev/torchzero/docs/source/FAQ.rst

         opt.zero_grad()

-A few modules and optimizers require closure, similar to :code:`torch.optim.LBFGS` but with an additional :code:`backward` argument, which, if True, calls :code:`opt.zero_grad()` and :code:`loss.backward()`.
-The name of the argument doesn't matter, but I will refer to it as :code:`backward`.
+Some modules and optimizers in torchzero, particularly line-search methods and gradient approximation modules, require a closure function.
+This is similar to how :code:`torch.optim.LBFGS` works in PyTorch.
+In torchzero, the closure function for these optimizers needs to accept an argument (we'll call it backward, though the argument can have any name).
+When :code:`backward=True`, the closure should zero out gradients using :code:`opt.zero_grad()`, and compute gradients using :code:`loss.backward()`.

-All line-searches and gradient approximation modules, as well as a few other ones, require a closure.
-Training loop with a closure looks like this:
+Here's how a training loop with a closure looks:

 .. code:: python